-For Queen's Law students only.
+For Queen's Law students and faculty only.
 It contains Canadian court cases, tribunal cases, legislation, commentary, services, and journals.
 It also has a large selection of foreign law, particularly British and American.
 To access training materials, go to the LexisNexis Canada Virtual Training Site .

+For non-Queen's Law students and faculty.
 Contains Canadian, American, British, French, Hong Kong and Australian cases, legislation, and some commentary.
 Highlights include Halsbury's Laws of Canada, Halsbury's Laws of England, and some Canadian legal textbooks.

 For Queen's Law students only: contains Canadian caselaw, Canadian legislation, the Index to Canadian Legal Literature, the Canadian Encyclopedic Digest (Canada's legal encyclopedia), the Canadian Abridgment, and more.
 To access training materials, go to their Customer Learning Centre.

 Free, practical legal information to help people understand and exercise their legal rights.
 CLEO's work focuses on providing information to people who face barriers to accessing the justice system, including income, disability, literacy, and language.
 As a community legal clinic and part of Ontario's legal aid system, they work in partnership with other legal clinics and community organizations across the province. *A good starting point for members of the public*

 Selected unofficial English translations of decisions originally rendered in French from Court of Appeal of Quebec, the Superior Court of Quebec, the Court of Quebec, the Human Rights Tribunal, and the Professions Tribunal.